History Of Oman - All About How The First Arab Nation Came to Being

 Oman’s history dates back to 5000 BC, before the Islamic times, when the Dhofar region was the heart of the frankincense trade.
 Dhofar was known to have the most precious frankincense trees because of the beautiful monsoon seasons that it was blessed with.

-According to legend, the frankincense from the Dhofari trees were so special that the Queen of Sheba once visited King Solomon carrying the liquid from the Dhofari frankincense trees.
+According to legends in the history of Oman, the frankincense from the Dhofari trees were so special that the Queen of Sheba once visited King Solomon carrying the liquid from the Dhofari frankincense trees.
 The quality of the frankincense, as well as the strategic location of Oman, made it the hub of trade to the regions of Persia, India as well as Africa.

 In 1507, the Portuguese came to know about Oman’s convenient trading location and invaded the country in order to protect their sea-lanes to India.
 They attacked the Omani ports and were able to colonize the coastal cities of Oman: Muscat, Sur and Sohar.
 They had control over the coast of Oman for around 150 years until the local Omani tribes drove them out.